paulfitz/cosmicos/README.txt

   To build web-pages and material related to viewing the message, type:
     make web
   The output appears in the www directory.
+You can view it by opening:
+    www/index.html
   You may need to run "make test" before this step (see "EXECUTION"), since the latest results of testing are made available for viewing.